Paul I, Prince Esterházy: Family and early life

-Born in Kismarton (Eisenstadt), Kingdom of Hungary, Paul was the third son of Nicholas, Count Esterházy of Galántha and his second wife Baroness Krisztina Nyáry of Bedegh.
+Born in Kismarton (now Eisenstadt, Austria), Kingdom of Hungary, Paul was the third son of Nicholas, Count Esterházy of Galántha and his second wife Baroness Krisztina Nyáry of Bedegh.
 His father, Nicholas, bore the office of the Palatine of the Kingdom of Hungary.

-Paul was raised in a deeply religious atmosphere and studied at Jesuit institutions in Graz and Nagyszombat.
+Paul was raised in a deeply religious atmosphere and studied at Jesuit institutions in Graz and Nagyszombat (today Trnava, Slovakia).
 He displayed literary talents at an early age.

 On 16 August 1652, Paul's elder brother Ladislaus was killed in the Battle of Vezekény (Vezekey) against the Turks.
 Paul succeeded Ladislaus as Count Esterházy of Galántha and inherited the family's vast wealth and landholdings at the age of 17.